ModischFabrications/CutSolver/README.md

 ![cutsolver](https://user-images.githubusercontent.com/25404728/53304884-fb9c4980-387a-11e9-9a49-330369befc44.png)
 ## Roadmap
-I would like to have a frontend for a visualisation, look at https://github.com/ModischFabrications/CutSolver/issues/4 if you have the capabilites and would like to contribute.
+I would like to have a frontend for a visualisation, look at https://github.com/ModischFabrications/CutSolver/issues/4 if you have some knowledge about frontends and would like to contribute.

 ### Support welcome
 It seems like no other free service tackles this specific problem in an easy to use format, so this is my attempt.
 Feel free to contact me or make a pull-request if you want to participate in it.